cschoeller/constant_velocity_pedestrian_motion/README.md

 <img src="images/pred_our.png" width="40%" height="40%" align="left">
 <img src="images/pred_our-s.png" width="40%" height="40%" align="center">

-**Note**: The old title of the paper was "The Simpler the Better: Constant Velocity for Pedestrian Motion Prediction"
+**Note**: The former title of the paper was "The Simpler the Better: Constant Velocity for Pedestrian Motion Prediction"